Celebrating National FFA Week and the Importance of Agricultural Education

 Volunteer Opportunities

-Jaxyn’s dedication to her family’s ranch and enthusiasm for agriculture represent the same hope our team at AgAmerica shares for future farmers.
-As so, we are grateful for having had the opportunity to sponsor her steer during livestock competitions.
-Bright individuals like Jaxyn are the future of agriculture in America.
-Click the link below to learn more about Jaxyn Wheatley and her experience as an FFA member.
+Jaxyn’s dedication to her family’s ranch and enthusiasm for agriculture represents the same hope our team at AgAmerica shares for future farmers.
+We are grateful for having had the opportunity to sponsor her steer during livestock competitions and share stories like hers with the larger community.